aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/how-to-show-formula-explanation/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-# To display formula explanation when hovering over a specific cell that contains a formula ,the steps are
+# To display formula explanation when hovering over a specific cell that contains a formula, the steps are

 ## Set load options.

-for example:
+For example:

 ```javascript
  const option = {
      ...